SimonThuillier/java-build/2-modular-build/README.md

 # build of two modules using vanilla java tools

-# 1 - what intellij does

-Always using the intellij agent all classes throughout all necessary modules are well compiled

-More about custom java agents : https://www.baeldung.com/java-instrumentation

-# 2 - package the out classes as a jar and run it
+# 1 - package the out classes as a jar and run it

 Let's try to package the out classes as a jar and run it.
 We will include the manifest file right now so that java knows which class is the entrypoint of the program.
 `jar cvfm 2-modular-build.jar 2-modular-build/META-INF/MANIFEST.MF -C out/production/2-modular-build .`